5 Strong Time Management Techniques For Business Owners

 4. Let People Make Mistakes

-If you want things off your desk, you are going to have to accept some errors in the process.
+If you want things on your desk, you are going to have to accept some errors in the process.
 Let your team know that you expect this as part of the learning process.

 Summarizing Time Management Techniques in Business